|Hello and welcome to my Frugel Horn Mk3 page, the one after this is about my Gain Clone build

 The stuffing I used to begin with, it's pillow filling.
 The Blue Tak is to hold the sides on while I ran the speakers in and then alter the stuffing accordingly, this works very well indeed and seals the speakers completely and it is quite difficult to remove the sides.

 I ran them in for 2 weeks quietly connected to a tuner and Radio 3.
 I am now using them at quite some volume and am finding that I must listen to my entire recording collection, hearing them again for the 'first' time.
+After this and because they are right into a corner I filled 3/4 of the front space with stuffing to tame the bass.

 I bought the drive units from Spectrum Audio in Germany, Wolfgang whom I exchange emails with is very helpful indeed.